Thulium-Drake/ansible-role-openvpn/README.md

 This role provides a means to install an OpenVPN server on a Linux system (currently only tested on Debian)

 The server will use a simple script to authenticate users using a password file.
+It can also be configured to use a specified PAM file.

 ## Setup
 Before setting this up, you need to arrange: